 Where is the best place to put a desk in an office with a window?

 Ideally, the best place to put a desk in the office is on the side of the window where you can watch the door.
-But, you’ll need to consider the space, office interiors, and environment before placing the desk.
+But before placing the desk, you must consider the Doorpace, Doornteriors, and environment.

 Which way should a desk be facing?

-In my opinion, the desk should be facing the door but not the window.
-Why?
-Because, a desk facing the door gives you a more inspired, open, and inclusive feeling.
-But, desks in front of the window may cause distraction, and glare from the screen is another problem.
+I think the desk should face the door, not the window.
+A desk facing the door gives the room a more inspired, open, and inviting feeling.
+However, desks in front of the window may cause distraction, and glare from the screen is another problem.

 Conclusion:

-Placing the desk in front of a window should be entirely your choice, It depends on your personal preferences, office space, interior, and environment.
+Placing the desk in front of a window should be entirely your choice.
+It depends on your preferences, office space, interior, and environment.

 1- Natural Light